- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Peruse the The Aldrich Contemporary Art Museum

 Like contemporary art?
 Come to The Aldrich Contemporary Art Museum in Ridgefield.
-This museum exhibits exclusively contemporary art, and prides itself on its “visionary exhibitions.”
+If you’re looking for Connecticut indoor activities, this museum exhibits exclusively contemporary art and prides itself on its “visionary exhibitions.”

 Delight in nature at the Elizabeth Park Conservancy

 You will find exquisite natural beauty at the Elizabeth Park Conservancy in Hartford.
 Perhaps most stunning is its rose garden, which typically blooms from Father’s Day to early fall.
-The Conservancy is open to visitors 365 days a year.
+The Conservancy is open to visitors 365 days a year and is one of the most beautiful places in CT.

 Follow the Connecticut Wine Trail